 He also extended the property by converting the old garage into a brand new kitchen and sun-lounge, all constructed as close to current building regulations as possible.
 Despite the extensive refurbishment activity, Mr Sanders took care to preserve the traditional features of the property as far as possible, installing double-glazing into the original wooden window frames of the farmhouse.

 All of these measures significantly reduced the property’s heat losses, and Worcester Renewables were able to specify a 12kW Kensa Twin Compact heat pump to provide space heating and hot water to the house.
-Mr Sanders’ ground source heat pump project is eligible for the Government’s Renewable Heat Incentive (RHI), generating payments every 3 months for 7 years to offset the cost of the installation.
+Mr Sanders’ ground source heat pump project is eligible for the Government’s Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), generating payments every 3 months for 7 years to offset the cost of the installation.

 Worcester Renewables installed x4 275m of straight pipe in an adjacent field to harness the heat energy from the ground.
 Mr Sanders chose straight pipe over slinkies as he had plenty of space and they were the more cost effective option for him.
 The pipework links up to the ground source heat pump which is housed in the basement.
 Although noise from Kensa ground source heat pumps are low compared to other technologies, Worcester Renewables mounted the unit onto a concrete plinth along with an anti-vibration device, further reducing the minimal noise output of the unit.